basarat/typescript-book/docs/styleguide/styleguide.md

 ## Formatting
 The TypeScript compiler ships with a very nice formatting language service.
 Whatever output it gives by default is good enough to reduce the cognitive overload on the team.

 Use [`tsfmt`](https://github.com/vvakame/typescript-formatter) to automatically format your code on the command line.
-Also your IDE (atom/vscode/vs/sublime) already have formatting support built-in.
+Also your IDE (atom/vscode/vs/sublime) already has formatting support built-in.

 ## Quotes